 The Czech Republic is one of the few EU member states that allows commercial planting and field trials of GE crops.
-In recent years, however, this planting area declined.
-In 2015, Czech farmers planted only 997 hectares (HA) of Bt corn, in 2016 it dropped significantly to 75 HA, and 2017 was the first year in more than a decade, that no Bt corn was planted.
-In 2021, field trials are on an area of 0.07 HA, excluding buffer zones.
-In the Czech Republic there are companies using microbial biotechnologies for pharmaceutical manufacturing and for production of food and feed additives.
+Planting began in 2005, but over time declined, and stopped in 2017.
+In 2023, field trials are on an area of 0.47 HA, excluding buffer zones.
+In the Czech Republic there are companies using microbial biotechnologies for pharmaceutical manufacturing and for the production of food and feed additives.

 Czech scientists and farm groups are vocal in their support for more crop biotechnology.
 With their rational and scientific approach to biotechnology, scientists and academia do not hesitate to publicly dispel myths spread by some non-governmental entities.
 Czech scientists and academia are regularly involved in international biotechnology-related events (conferences, workshops) and projects.
-They are also advocates asking for regulatory changes at the national and European level, in order to exclude the modern genome editing techniques from the obsolete and restrictive genetically modified organism ("GMO") regulatory framework.
+They are also advocates asking for regulatory changes at the national and European level to exclude modern genome editing techniques from the obsolete and restrictive genetically modified organism ("GMO") regulatory framework.

 Czech Ministries continue to vote in favor of new biotechnology events at the EU level, both for import and for cultivation.
-Czechs however supported the option for other member states to impose biotech cultivation bans.
+Czechs, however, supported the option for other member states to impose biotech cultivation bans.
 They did so by citing the Czech position of strict neutrality on such scientific issues and to support other members' decisions, as they expect support for their own decisions to utilize the technology.